Horní Kamenice: Sights

-Horní Kamenice is poor in monuments.
-The only protected cultural monument is the ruin of the Lacembok Castle, from which only part of the fortifications survived.
-It was probably founded in the second half of the 13th century and abandoned in the second half of the 15th century.
+The only protected cultural monument in the municipality is the ruin of the Lacembok Castle, from which only part of the fortifications survived.
+The castle was probably founded in the second half of the 13th century and abandoned in the second half of the 15th century.

-A landmark in the centre of Horní Kamenice is the Chapel of Saint John of Nepomuk.
+A cultural landmark in the centre of Horní Kamenice is the Chapel of Saint John of Nepomuk.